Federal Hate Crimes Amendments

 These offenses make it illegal if person threatens to use force or violence against an individual or a group (with the expanded list of protected categories), and “a reasonable member of the targeted group would fear that the threat will be carried out.”

 Firstly, the word “violence” is not clearly defined.
 The definition should be confined to infliction of personal bodily injury.
 We are concerned, however, that the notion of “force or violence” could be interpreted to include psychological injury.
+This could be interpreted to include claims of psychological “harm” from religious teaching, strong disagreements between religions, and traditional beliefs about gender and sexuality.

 Other provisions in the Commonwealth Criminal Code 1995 make a distinction between physical and non-physical forms of harm, protecting only the former (see for example subsections 100.1(2)(a), (3) and section 146.1).
 These new sections do not clearly make the same distinction.
 Our concern is that the failure to define violence or force in these sections as excluding psychological injury, in the context of that deliberate exclusion elsewhere in the Code, means the drafters could be seen to have intended to include psychological injury.
 To remedy this the provisions should clarify that harm inflicted by violence or force includes only physical harm.